almmiko/alm-blog/content/build-preview-environments-for-ci-cd-workflows-using-terraform-cdk-and-aws.md

 Creating end-to-end functionality for preview environments includes building CI/CD workflow and infrastructure for hosting application build versions.

-This tutorial will focus on building the infrastructure part that allows using wildcard domain name created using Route53 to route traffic to application versions stored in the AWS S3 bucket.
+This tutorial will focus on building the infrastructure part that allows using wildcard domain name created using AWS Route53 to route traffic to application versions stored in the AWS S3 bucket.

-You will use AWS CloudFront CDN that exposes the AWS S3 bucket to the outside world and allow us to use Lambda@Edge for creating redirect logic.
+You will use AWS CloudFront CDN that exposes the AWS S3 bucket to the outside world and allow you to utilize Lambda@Edge for creating redirect logic.

 Lambda@Edge is associated with CloudFront as `origin-request` will intercept the requests and redirects them to the correct path (folder) on the AWS S3 bucket.